thorvn/dotfiles/README.md

 1. Install Homebrew if it's not already installed.
 2. Install GNU Stow for managing symlinks.
+3. Prompt you to store your sudo password securely in the macOS Keychain.
-3. Run the mac_install.sh script to install required software.
+4. Run the mac_install.sh script to install required software.
-4. Use GNU Stow to symlink the configuration files to their appropriate locations.
+5. Use GNU Stow to symlink the configuration files to their appropriate locations.

+## Secure Password Storage

+To avoid frequent password prompts during installation and updates, this dotfiles setup includes a feature to securely store your sudo password in the macOS Keychain.
+Here's how it works:

+1. The `store_password.sh` script prompts you for your sudo password.
+2. It stores the password securely in the macOS Keychain under the name "SudoPassword".
+3. The installation scripts retrieve the password from the Keychain when needed, eliminating the need for manual password entry.

+This feature ensures that your password is stored securely and is only accessible by your user account.
+If you need to update or remove the stored password, you can use the Keychain Access application and look for the "SudoPassword" item under the "login" keychain.

 ## Idempotent Installation